kongying-tavern/docs/src/en-US/translations.md

 The Genshin Interactive Map documentation has recently undergone a major revision, so translations in other languages are still missing or work-in-progress.

-We welcome community efforts to provide more translations.Translation efforts are managed in the [Crowdin](https://crowdin.com/translate/genshin-interactive-map).If you are interested in contributing, please check out the [Translation Guidelines](https://github.com/kongying-tavern/docs/blob/next/.github/translation-guide.md) to get started.
+We welcome community efforts to provide more translations.这些工作是在 [Crowdin](https://crowdin.com/translate/genshin-interactive-map) 进行的。If you are interested in contributing, please check out the [Translation Guidelines](https://github.com/kongying-tavern/docs/blob/next/.github/translation-guide.md) to get started.